jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

 # Key Schedule Injection Negotiation

-Applications which make use of additional key schedule inputs MUST define an extension that negotiates the content and type of that input.
+Applications which make use of additional key schedule inputs MUST define a mechanism for negotiating the content and type of that input.
 This input MUST be framed in a KeyScheduleSecret struct, as defined in {{structure}}.
 Applications must take care that any negotiation that takes place unambiguously agrees a secret.
 It must be impossible, even under adversarial conditions, that